Actify

 Monday morning

-Create a #morning-signal channel (or use your existing general/social channel).
-Post the format: every morning, drop a one-liner about your day, your mood, or just a GIF.
+Create a #morning-signal channel (or use your existing social channel).
+Post the format: every morning, drop a one-liner — what you're working on, your mood, or just a GIF.
 No replies expected.
-Lead by example — post every morning for the first week.
-The goal is to create a sense of 'arriving at the office together.'
-Within 3-4 days, others will start posting without prompting because the channel creates a gentle social pull.
+Lead by example and post every morning for the first week.
+Within 3-4 days others will start without prompting — the channel creates a gentle social pull.

 Channel launch message

-New experiment: #morning-signal Every morning, drop a quick one-liner — what you're working on, how you're feeling, or just a GIF that matches your vibe.
-No replies needed.
-Just a way to 'see' each other at the start of the day.
-I'll start now: [your morning signal]
+Hey everyone — trying something new: #morning-signal.
+Every morning, just drop a quick one-liner.
+What you're working on, how you're feeling, a GIF — anything.
+No replies needed, it's just a way to 'see' each other at the start of the day.
+I'll kick it off right now: [your morning signal].
+Who's joining me tomorrow?

 Don't overthink your posts.
 'Tired but caffeinated.
 Working on the proposal. 🎵 listening to jazz' is perfect.
 The more casual you are, the more others will be.